eleg5491/eleg5491.github.io/train.md

 <a name='xavier'></a>
 #### Xavier initialization
-Our derivation mainly following [xxx].
+Our derivation mainly following [Glorot and Bengio](http://www.jmlr.org/proceedings/papers/v9/glorot10a.html).
 The idea is to keep the input and output of a layer with the same variance and the zero mean.
 A building block of a conventional neural network consists of a linear layer and an elementwise activation function $$f(\cdot)$$,

 $$
 \begin{cases}